See Here for First Review: Penofin Ultra Red Label Wood Stain Review

 Overall Score Penofin Ultra Red Label Wood Stain at 2 Year Period: 6.5

 Looks great and applies easily.
-Unfortunately it turns a dark color from the UV radiation.
-Our test results on this review was slightly lower then the first that was completed in 2008.
+Unfortunately, it turns a dark color from the UV radiation.
+Our test results on this review were slightly lower than the first that was completed in 2008.
 We have found that Penofin has shown a history with the stain turning black.

 Help or Questions?
 Google Search Penofin Stain